OUT WITH THE OLD, IN WITH THE OLD!

-To distribute the goods, we set up a “store” of dorm essentials at the LGR pre-college transition workshop held in early August.
-After the students participated in the workshop classes, each student selected items from the Grad Bag collection.
+To distribute the goods, we set up a “store” of dorm essentials at LGR pre-college transition workshops held in early August.
+After the students participate in workshop classes, each student selects items from the Grad Bag collection.

 We anticipated the reaction of the first group of student recipients….